learn-with-me/recipes/src/index.md

 # Introduction

 Over my lifetime, I've come across some amazing recipes.
-Unfrotunately, the way my brain works, unless I am actively practicing something, I'll forget it.
+Unfortunately, the way my brain works, unless I am actively practicing something, I'll forget it.
 And because of this, I have some deep regret about not being able to remember those recipes.
 Also, with changing times, some methods have evolved.

 I started writing these notes to document cooking basics, recipes, methods, and tricks, tailored to my personal taste.